-a.
-The basins will be maintained by a property owners association or its equivalent;

-b.
-Appropriately sized drainage and maintenance access easements are provided; and c.
-The basin is accessible from a street.

-$\underline{3.}$ The design depth of water stored in the basin shall not exceed 3 feet.

-- ± 2 .
-The maximum side slope of the basin is 4:1 unless otherwise approved by the Town Engineer. - $\underline{53}.$ Round and contour the bottom and top edges of the side slopes in order to achieve a gradual slope transition. - 64.
-Where retaining walls are utilized as part of a basin, use textured and/or dark surface treatments on the portion of the wall that could be inundated to minimize the visibility of water staining.
-Guardrails may be required at the top of such walls per the Town's adopted building code.

-- 25. Use only plant materials in basins that are capable of surviving while being inundated.
+- a.
+The bBasins will be maintained by a property owners association or its equivalent organization; - b.
+Appropriately sized drainage and maintenance access easements are provided; and - c.
+The bBasins are is accessible from a street. - 3.
+The design depth of water stored in the basin shall not exceed 3 feet. - 42.
+The maximum side slope of of the basin shall not exceedis 4:1 unless otherwise approved by the Town Engineer. - 53.
+Round and contour the bottom and top edges of the side slopes in order to achieve a gradual slope transition. - 64.
+Where retaining walls are utilized as part of a basin, use textured and/or dark surface treatments on the portion of the wall that could be inundated to minimize water staining the visibility of water staining.
+Guardrails may be required at the top of such walls per the Town's adopted building code. - 75.
+In basins, Uuse only plant materials in basins that are capable of surviving while being inundationed.
 Trees and woody shrubs are preferred; avoid succulents and herbaceous shrubs in basins.
-In areas where natural desert plants are being used, use plants that are typical to desert riparian areas, such as mesquite, blue palo verde, desert willow, wolfberry, desert hackberry, desert holly, jojoba and beloperone, etc. - 86.
-Basins shall not occupy more than 50 percent of the frontage landscaped area unless specifically approved by the Town. - 7.
+In areas usingwhere natural desert plants are being used, use plants that are typical to desert riparian areas, such as mesquite, blue palo verde, desert willow, wolfberry, desert hackberry, desert holly, jojoba, and beloperone, etc. - 86.
+Basins shall not occupy more than 50 percent of the frontage landscaped area unless specifically approved by the Town Engineer. - 7.
 Unless otherwise waived by the Town Engineer, drainage basins for new developments new subdivisions should not be placed on individual lots unless all of the following criteria are met: - a.
 Basin is designed to retain required volume per Section 3-2. - b.
 Basin is directly accessible and visible from a street or alley - c.
 Maintenance of the basin is designated to a property owners association - d.
 Basin and its access are placed within a drainage and access easement - 98.
-Landscape installation shall conform to current version of the Town Landscape Guidelines. - $\underline{109}$.
-Natural growth habits shall be taken into consideration to minimize maintenance frequency and intensity. - 110.
-Landscaping should not create hazards to public safety through either plant growth habit, structure, or location. - D. Surface Channels
+Landscape installation shall conform to the current version of the Town Landscape Guidelines. - 109.
+Consider Mnatural growth habits shall be taken into consideration to minimize maintenance frequency and intensity. - 110.
+Landscaping should not create_public safety hazards-to-public safety__through either plant growth habit, structure, or location.
+Examples of public safety hazards to public safety_may include but are not limited to: impeding views within sight visibility triangles, impeding sidewalks or pathways, and impeding views of regulatory signage along public streets.